tdsmale/tdsmale.github.io/Jungian.md

 ## Base Dichotomies.

 ### Position.
-- Internal: Apprehended as emerging from an internal experience of life.
-(F / N)
+- Internal: Apprehended as emerging from an internal experience of life (F / N).
-- External: Apprehended as emerging from an external experience of life.
-(T / S)
+- External: Apprehended as emerging from an external experience of life (T / S).

 ### Method.
-- Detached: Apprehended as emerging from an abstract experience of life.
-(T / N)
+- Detached: Apprehended as emerging from an abstract experience of life (T / N).
-- Involved: Apprehended as emerging from a direct experience of life.
-(S / F)
+- Involved: Apprehended as emerging from a direct experience of life (S / F).

 ### Form.
-- Static: Apprehended as Distinct from other Static things, having a clearly deliniated form that is difficult to change.
-(Ji / Pe)
+- Static: Apprehended as Distinct from other Static things, having a clearly deliniated form that is difficult to change (Ji / Pe).
-- Dynamic: Apprehended as Coalescent with other Dynamic things, having an unclearly delineated form that is easy to change.
-(Je / Pi)
+- Dynamic: Apprehended as Coalescent with other Dynamic things, having an unclearly delineated form that is easy to change (Je / Pi).

 ### Behaviour.
-- Reactive: Apprehended as something that is produced or affected by an external process.
-(Ji / Pi)
+- Reactive: Apprehended as something that is produced or affected by an external process (Ji / Pi).
-- Active: Apprehended as something that starts or is inherent to an external process.
-(Je / Pe)
+- Active: Apprehended as something that starts or is inherent to an external process (Je / Pe).

 ## Composite Dichotomies.